appleboy/gorush/README.md

 }
 ```

-If you need error logs from sending fail notifications, please set a `feedback_hook_url`.
+If you need error logs from sending fail notifications, please set a `feedback_hook_url` and `feedback_header` for custom header.
 The server with send the failing logs asynchronously to your API as `POST` requests.

 ```diff
 core: